mindspore-lab/mindone/examples/stable_diffusion_v2/dreambooth_finetune.md

 **Notes**:
 - Unlike LoRA, Dreambooth is a method that updates all the weights of the Latent Diffusion model.
 If needed, the text encoder of the CLIP model can also be updated.
 We find that finetuning text encoder and the Text-to-Image model yields better performance than finetuning the Text-to-Image model alone.

-## 2. Get Started

-**MindONE** supports DreamBooth finetuning for Stable Diffusion models based on MindSpore and Ascend platforms.
+**MindONE** supports DreamBooth finetuning and inference for Stable Diffusion models based on MindSpore and Ascend platforms.

+For finetuning experiment details, please refer to [Section 2](#2-get-started-for-finetuning).

+For inference with existing dreambooth models, please refer to [Section 3](#3-get-started-for-inference).

+## 2. Get Started for Finetuning

 ### 2.1 Preparation